msomi22/AUfatalitiesAnalyzer/README.md

-# Web Site Generator for Aussie Road Fatalities
+# Web Site Generator on Aussie Road Fatalities

 * This is a python program to generate website for Australia
 * Liblaries include seaborn, matplotlib, numpy etc